MirtazapineReturn to Mirtazapine overview

 - difficulty in passing water (urinating), which might be caused by an enlarged prostate.

-- If you have ever tried to harm or kill yourself, or thought about harming or killing yourself, you should tell your doctor as mirtazapine might make these thoughts worse.
+- If you have ever tried to harm or kill yourself, or thought about harming or killing yourself, you should tell your doctor.
+Early on in treatment these thoughts might come back.

 If you have any thoughts of suicide, or of other ways of hurting yourself, go straight to a hospital with your tablets.